vuepress/ecosystem/docs/plugins/markdown/markdown-tab.md

 You can use Vue syntax and components in each tab, and you can access `value` and `isActive`, indicating the tab's binding value and whether the tab is active.

-:::: info Switching together and persisting choice
+### Switching together and persisting choice

-If you want to make some tab groups switch together, you can use same tab id to bind them.

-Also, your choice with that tab id will be stored and persisted.
+If you want to make some tab groups switch together, you can use tab ids to bind them.
+Also, each tab id's choice will be stored and persisted.

 Here is an example: